alexvieirasj/ecoleta-basic-app/CONTRIBUTING.md

-# Como contribuir?
+# How to Contribute?

-Este é um projeto totalmente livre que aceita contribuições via pull requests no GitHub.
-Este documento tem a responsabilidade de alinhar as contribuições de acordo com os padrões estabelecidos no mesmo.
-Em caso de dúvidas, [abra uma issue](https://github.com/alexvieirasj/nlw/issues/new).
+This is a completely open project that accepts contributions via pull requests on GitHub.
+This document is responsible for aligning contributions according to the established standards within it.
+If you have any questions, [abra uma issue](https://github.com/alexvieirasj/nlw/issues/new).

-## Passos
+## Steps

-1. Crie um fork deste repositório.
+1. Fork this repository.
-2. Envie seus commits em português.
+2. Submit your commits in Portuguese.
-3. Insira um pequeno resumo sobre o que foi adicionado.
+3. Provide a brief summary of what has been added.
-4. Solicite um pull request.
+4. Request a pull request.

-## Recomendação
+## Recommendation

-Para uma melhor semântica nos commits, utilize os commits no padrão desse projeto -> [Padrões de Commit](https://github.com/iuricode/padroes-de-commits), são os mesmos usados aqui.
-Assim ficará mais fácil para avaliar seu pull request.
+For better commit semantics, use the commit standards of this project -> [Padrões de Commit](https://github.com/iuricode/padroes-de-commits), they are the same ones used here.
+This will make it easier to evaluate your pull request.